 |RCN Donostia-San Sebastián||Gipuzkoa||400||2-5 mts|

-Some people like to shake off tedium of urban life they practise some adventure sports as: bungee jumping, tubing, hang-gliding, para-gliding, etc. Some companies offer to you day excursions for doing your favorite activity.
+For those who like to shake off tedium of urban life and doing some adventure sports like: bungee jumping, tubing, hang-gliding, para-gliding, etc., there are some companies that offer a day excursions for practising your favourite activity.

-Deeply rooted in the Basque Country is mountaineering and there are beautiful mountains to practice.Further information on Tourism Offices.
+Besides, mountaineering is deeply rooted in the Basque Country and there are beautiful mountains to practice it.For further information, please visit the Tourism Offices.

 This sport is praticed since long in the Basque Country and in others neighbouring regions such as Navarra, Rioja and Burgos.
 But also is paying in others countries like France, Mexico, USA and even in Philippines.

-There are several game modes: Pelota a mano, Pelota a Pala, Pelota a Remonte, Cesta a Punta, Trinquete, Share.
+There are several variations: Pelota a mano, Pelota a Pala, Pelota a Remonte, Cesta a Punta, Trinquete, Share.

-Here there are a brief description of different kinds of rural sports.
+Here there is a brief description of the most representative rural sports.

-If you need further information, please ask Tourism Offices
+If you need further information, please contact the Tourism Offices.

-They cut trunks of Hague with their axes, in record time.
+It is a type of wood-chopping competition; where they cut trunks with their axes in record time.

-Two teams take the same string and they try to take the opponent team to their land.
+The Tug-of-war is very popular and usually two teams take the same rope and they try to take the opponent team to their land.